unoplatform/Uno.Themes/doc/themes-breaking-changes.md

 # Overview

-The version 5.0.0 of Uno.Themes, introduced breaking changes on Converters, and Control Extensions.
-If you use one of those items on your project you will need to do some changes in order to keep using it.
+The version 5.0.0 of Uno.Themes introduced breaking changes on Converters and Control Extensions.
+If you use one of those items in your project, you will need to do some changes in order to keep using it.

 ## Converter